Tokyo Marathon 2024: My First Big Athletics Photoshoot

 Benson Kipruto wins Tokyo Marathon 2024.

-Why did I want to photograph Tokyo Marathon 2024?
+Why photograph Tokyo Marathon 2024?

-Elite Competition:
+Elite Competition

-Iconic Course:
+Iconic course

 The marathon route winds its way through many of Tokyo’s iconic landmarks.
 It offers both participants and spectators a unique perspective.
 They will see the city’s rich cultural heritage and modern urban landscape.

-Unforgettable Atmosphere:
+Unforgettable atmosphere

 Tomoki Suzuki wins Tokyo Marathon 2024 wheelchair division